dvhthomas/bitsby.me/content/til/2021-08-18/index.md

 One thing that always bugs me about putting an agenda together is getting the start and end times correct.
 You start with columns for Start and End time.
 Then you add a few rows with new sessions.
-Then someone says _"Why don't we make the second session longer?"_, or heaven forbid: _"Let's move that session to later in the day".
+Then someone says _"Why don't we make the second session longer?"_, or heaven forbid: _"Let's move that session to later in the day"_.
 Aaaargh!
 Now I've got to fix my start and end times.

 I know what you're thinking: why don't you just have the Start Time of the next session point to the End Time of the previous session?